Introduction to Mathematical Proof

 2. Bonus: Can you explain why every circle-dot expression can be proven in the Circle-Dot toy system, or if not, determine with absolute certainty exactly those expressions which can?

 Define a toy formal system as follows.
 The statements are all nonempty words that only contain the character $\star$.
-There are two rules of inference.
+There are two rules.

 • Rule 0: The string $\star\!\star\!\star$ is a theorem.